C-5 Galaxy Strategic Transport Aircraft, USA

 C-5 avionics modernisation programme (AMP)

 The first flight of the upgraded aircraft took place in December 2002.
 A production contract for the first eight kits was issued in April 2003 and for the next 18 in January 2004.
-The first was delivered in October 2004 and, by September 2008, installation had been completed on 42 of the 112 USAF C-5A/B aircraft.
+The first was delivered in October 2004, and installation had been completed on 42 of the 112 USAF C-5A/B aircraft by September 2008.

-"The C-5 transport aircraft is flown by five crew members."
+“The C-5 transport aircraft is flown by seven crew members.”

-In May 2005, the USAF awarded Northrop Grumman a contract to provide a large aircraft infrared countermeasures (LAIRCM) Lite system for a trial installation on a C-5 aircraft by June 2007.
+In May 2005, the USAF awarded Northrop Grumman a contract to provide a large aircraft infrared countermeasures (LAIRCM) Lite system for a trial installation on a C-5 aircraft.

 LAIRCM is based on the AN/AAQ-24(V) NEMESIS and is being fitted to the USAF fleet of C-17 transport aircraft.

-The aircraft is flown by five crew members: the pilot and co-pilot, flight engineer and two loadmasters.
+The aircraft is flown by seven crew members: the pilot and co-pilot, two flight engineers and three loadmasters.

 Upper deck